Frank Brimsek: Pre World War II

 In 1939-40, Brimsek finished first in the league in wins again and he was named to the NHL second All-Star team.
 This was the first of six berths on the second All-Star team.
 The Bruins were eliminated in the playoffs by the New York Rangers in the semi-finals.
 In 1940–41, Brimsek backstopped the Bruins to their third consecutive first-place finish in the league.
-The Bruins defeated the Red Wings in the 1941 Stanley Cup Finals four games to none, and Brimsek had his second Stanley Cup victory.
+The Bruins defeated the Red Wings in the 1941 Stanley Cup Final four games to none, and Brimsek had his second Stanley Cup victory.
 For his efforts during the regular season, Brimsek was named to the NHL second All-Star team for the second year in a row.
 Continuing on the previous season's success, Brimsek won the Vezina Trophy and was named to the NHL first All-Star team for the second time in his career.
 However, Brimsek's team could not replicate their playoff success as they were eliminated by the Red Wings in the semi-finals.

-Coach Art Ross once commented on Brimsek’s ability’s stating "The kid had the fastest hands I ever saw - like lightning.”